qiushiyan/ios-transformers/README.md

-# Using Transformer Models on Mobile Devices
+# Using Transformer Models on Mobile Devices (IOS)

+This repository explores several ways of integreating transformers models to SwiftUI.